01

 What is zero-based budgeting?

-If your income equals your expenses by the end of the year, the zero-sum budget indicates that you have done a pretty good job and are in control of your finances.
+If your total income equals your total expenses by year-end, congratulations—you’ve achieved a zero-sum budget and demonstrated control over your finances.

 ”